2 judges were recently disciplined for misconduct related to the COVID-19 pandemic.

 - Judge failed to comply with the court’s COVID-19 plan on courtroom capacity and social distancing and commented in the courtroom that he wished the chief justice “would win an award so that the COVID-19 mandates” would end.
 Hinson (Tennessee Board of Judicial Conduct December 15, 2020) (reprimand).

 - Judge declined to determine who was attempting to appear at the end of a calendar via Zoom.
-In re Burchett, Stipulation, agreement, and order (Washington State Commission on Judicial Conduct April 23, 2021) (reprimand for this and other misconduct).
+In re Burchett, Stipulation, agreement, and order of reprimand (Washington State Commission on Judicial Conduct April 23, 2021) (reprimand for this and other misconduct).

 - Judge criticized the prosecution of a case in comments that he thought could only be heard by the court employees in the courtroom but that were being broadcast through the court’s YouTube channel.
 In re Antush, Stipulation, agreement, and order (Washington State Commission on Judicial Conduct November 19, 2021) (admonishment).